Australian Public Service: Public opinion and criticism

 The APS is often the target of public criticism.
-For example, in 2011 and again in 2013, the director, deregulation at the Institute of Public Affairs, Alan Moran, argued that the Australian Government was not seeking enough savings from a bloated Australian Public Service.
-In October 2013, newly appointed Defence Minister David Johnston told media he had 'inherited a mess' and that he believed that in the Defence department '23,000 public servants is too heavy.'
+For example, in 2013, Alan Moran, the director of deregulation at the conservative libertarian think tank the Institute of Public Affairs, argued that the Australian Government was not seeking enough savings from a bloated Australian Public Service.
+In October 2013, newly appointed Defence Minister David Johnston told media he had "inherited a mess" and that he believed that in the Defence department "23,000 public servants is too heavy."
 The Noetic group said in 2014 that most Australian Public Service organisations could not demonstrate the benefits from large and expensive programs of work.

 Other commentators, including political scientist Richard Mulgan, have argued that rhetoric in 2013 about a bloated APS is ill-informed and unsustainable, if service benchmarks are to be met.
 Rob Burgess, in a Business Spectator article in November 2012 argued that efficiency dividends imposed on the public service are actually delivering one of the world's leaner public sectors.